Last Updated on May 29, 2024 by Alarm New England

 Biometric readers

-Keyless systems
+Keyless access systems

 If you don’t want to carry around a key card or remember a pin code, then you could opt for a keyless system or smart lock.
 This can function using your smartphone.
 The reader uses Bluetooth to communicate with your phone and grant access via an app.